 Exchange Scholars to MIT must be registered at MIT.
 They may register for a limit of two classes per term, or for one thesis research subject, and only for the term(s) indicated on the program information.
 The incoming student may register for a minimum of one semester and a maximum of two semesters plus one summer.

-For the Exchange Scholar: To pursue research, the student must contact the professor with whom he or she wishes to work.
+For the Exchange Scholar: To pursue research, the student must contact the professor with whom they wish to work.
 To pursue course work, contact the department administrator to ensure that the proposed plan is feasible.
 After applying, and once the application is approved, the student contacts the department administrator to arrange logistics.

 For the administrator: The Office of Graduate Education (OGE) sends signed copies of the application to the participating university, the MIT Registrar’s Office, the MIT department accepting or sending an Exchange Scholar, and, if applicable, the MIT International Students Office (ISO).
 The MIT department hosting an exchange scholar is responsible for registering the student for courses or thesis.